 Frustrated by blood sugar spikes after pizza, pasta, burgers and ice cream?
-We'll share some practical tips on how and when to use an extended bolus (also known as a Combo Bolus or Dual-Wave Bolus), as well as some practical strategies for taming those blood sugar spikes, but first the theory behind this handy insulin pump feature…
+We'll share some practical tips on how and when to use an Extended Bolus (also known as a Combo Bolus or Dual-Wave Bolus), as well as some practical strategies for taming those blood sugar spikes.

 Insulin pumps allow you to alter how much of a bolus is delivered and when, resulting in different bolus shapes:

 delivers the entire dose immediately.
 For example, if 6 units (U) of insulin is the desired dose, all 6U will be delivered within moments of pressing the "Okay" button.
 This is most similar to giving insulin by injection; the insulin acts as quickly as possible for its type, because the entire dose is being delivered at once, and so will return high blood sugar to target more quickly than the other bolus shapes (below).

 For most people, a Normal Bolus will be used most often.
 It may be helpful for carb-containing snacks/meals with low amounts of protein and fat.
 As a correction for high blood glucose, it's the only logical choice, since you want your blood sugar to return to target as quickly as possible.

 Extended Bolus (a.k.a.
 Square Wave Bolus)

 spreads the dose out over a specified period of time with 0.0 U given up front; there is no initial "dump" of insulin which may lead to a low if the insulin gets in before the food is digested.
 For example, if 6U is the desired dose, you could choose to extend the bolus delivery over 3 hours, meaning that equal fractions of the total dose will be delivered every few minutes so that the 6U of insulin will be delivered over the 3-hour period.

 When should I use an Extended/Square Wave Bolus?